Kevin C. K. Ma

 Postdoctoral Research Fellow, Rhodes Univ.
 (2019 – present)

 MSc in Biology, Memorial Univ. of Nfld.
 (2012)

 BSc in Ecology and Environmental Biology, UBC (2008)

 — Google Scholar

-Kevin is a marine biologist with interests in larval settlement of benthic species, detection of rare species, and ascidian taxonomy.
-He received his BSc from the University of British Columbia (UBC) where he was mentored by Kai Chan and worked in his lab, his MSc degree from Memorial University of Newfoundland (MUN) under the co‑supervision of Don Deibel and Cynthia McKenzie, and his PhD degree from Université Laval under the co‑supervision of Ladd Johnson and Chris McKindsey.
+Kevin is a marine ecologist with interests in larval settlement of benthic species, early detection of marine invasive species, and ascidian taxonomy.
+He received his BSc degree from the University of British Columbia (UBC) where he was mentored by Kai Chan and worked in his lab, his MSc degree from Memorial University of Newfoundland (MUN) under the co‑supervision of Don Deibel and Cynthia McKenzie, and his PhD degree from Université Laval under the co‑supervision of Ladd Johnson and Chris McKindsey.
 Presently, he is a postdoctoral research fellow at Rhodes University where he is supervised by Christopher McQuaid.

 Kevin was previously involved in marine invasive species outreach efforts in the Canadian Arctic in 2015.
-In 2017, he received training in ascidian taxonomy at the Smithsonian Tropical Research Institute (STRI) in Panama, which helped him to continue documenting new records of invasive ascidians in the Canadian Maritimes (Ma et al. 2018).
+In 2017, he received training in ascidian taxonomy at the Smithsonian Tropical Research Institute (STRI) in Panama.
 Also, Kevin has been involved in the organizing committees of scientific conferences (namely the 2015 Benthic Ecology Meeting and the 2018 World Conference on Marine Biodiversity), with a particular interest in coordinating social media for these events.
 Since 2019, Kevin serves as an associate editor for Aquatic Invasions (AI), BioInvasions Records (BIR), and Management of Biological Invasions (MBI).